thilinah/thilinah.github.io/_posts/2015-10-05-aws-dynamodb.markdown

 description: A Quick Getting Started Guide to AWS Dynamo DB
 ---

-Few months ago I started working with Dynamo DB for a web application than had to leave it uncompleted to attend much more urgent tasks.
-These are actually some notes about the challenges I face and the solutions for these challenges.

 ### Dynamo DB Local tool
 For testing Dynamo DB the only two options available is using an AWS account to do the testing or downloading local Dynamo DB tool.
 The latest tool can be downloaded from: